 - Total Reductions: Total reductions are calculated by adding the direct emissions reductions at facilities with the offset credits submitted and with the recognition of cogeneration.

-- Fund Payment: Companies may choose to pay $15 per tonne for every tonne of emissions over their required reduction into the Climate Change and Emissions Management Fund.
+- Fund Payment: In 2016, companies could choose to pay $20 per tonne for every tonne of emissions over their required reduction into the Climate Change and Emissions Management Fund.
+The Fund payment price was $15 per tonne for 2007 to 2015.
 The funds are used to achieve greenhouse gas reductions within Alberta and to help increase Alberta’s ability to adapt to climate change.

 For more information on the Specified Gas Emitters Regulation, see: